-Be very careful not to scratch either the baking dish or the paddle.
+Be very careful not to scratch either the baking-dish or the paddle; no sharp instruments.

 Yeasted beer bread is no more difficult to make than any other loaf; we use only 100% wholemeal.
-It means having your own mill, but the flour is a quarter of the cost of the best commercial flour you can find.
+It means having your own mill, but the flour is then a quarter of the cost of the best commercial flour you can find.
 This is really just a variation of our artisan bread recipe.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.